Ant Control in Maryland and Virginia

 The most common sign of an ant infestation is simply seeing the ants themselves.
 If you’re finding them inside or outside your home, there’s likely a nest close by, whether that’s in the garden, in the walls, or elsewhere.
 Take note especially if you’re seeing the ants marching in a line, as they’re likely following a set pheromone trail leading to a discovered food source.

-Prevent Ants in Your Maryland and Virginia Home
+Prevent Ants in Your Home

 If it’s just a few stray ants you’re seeing, kill the ones you can, as they could possibly be scout ants that are searching your home for food or water.
 Seal your home and make repairs to fill in cracks or crevices that ants could sneak through.
 As a good rule of thumb, give them as few reasons to stick around as possible.
 Clean up food spills and crumbs, don’t leave dirty dishes out, dust, sweep, and vacuum regularly, and take out the trash often.